-2 Extended Representation of Calculator elements as XML
+3 Extended Representation of Calculator elements as XML

-2.1 Overview
+3.1 Overview

 Fortunately the process of parsing XML to create binary iccMAX profiles allows for multiple passes to be incorporated to overcome the challenges mentioned in the previous section.
-The IccLibXML library utilized by the iccFromXML tool in the RefIccMAX project provides for extend support of defining calculator elements over the basic support to directly creating calculator elements on a one to one relationship with the binary structures defined by the iccMAX specification.
+The IccLibXML library utilized by the iccFromXML tool in the ReflccMAX project provides for extend support of defining calculator elements over the basic support to directly creating calculator elements on a one to one relationship with the binary structures defined by the iccMAX specification.
 These extensions make it easier to develop calculator elements with the flexibility to utilize code libraries that are more readily understandable.
 Thus from a conceptual point of view iccFromXML provides a macro assembler for calculator element development.
 This is done by allowing for variables and subelements to be named, named macros to be defined that encapsulate common sequences of operations, and the ability to define groupings of variables, sub-elements, and macros as transform libraries that can be developed, imported, and re-used.
-In the end though, these extensions are distilled by iccFromXML down to the same basic representation required by the iccMAX specification.
+In the end though, these extensions are distilled by iccFromXML down to the same basic representation required by the iccMAX specification thus providing a level of obfuscation to the calculator element code used to generate the binary profile.